ASWINKUMARD/Parkinson-Disease-Prediction-Using-XGBoosting/README.md

+# 🧠 Parkinson’s Disease Detection using XGBoost 🚀

-# Parkinson-Disease-Prediction-Using-XGBoosting
+# 📋 Project Overview

-This project uses XGBoost, a powerful machine learning algorithm, to detect Parkinson’s disease from biomedical voice or sensor data.
-By analyzing features like vocal frequency, amplitude, and jitter, the model classifies patients with high accuracy, enabling early diagnosis &amp; improving treatment planning for Parkinson’s disease detection.
+- This project uses XGBoost (Extreme Gradient Boosting) to detect Parkinson’s disease based on biomedical voice data. 🎙️
+- By analyzing features,the model predicts whether a person is affected by Parkinson’s disease. 💡

+# 🎯 Objective

+- To build a machine learning model that can accurately detect Parkinson’s disease using patient data, aiding in early diagnosis and better healthcare planning. 🏥

+# 🧩 Features

+✅ Data preprocessing and feature scaling
+✅ XGBoost model training and hyperparameter tuning
+✅ Performance evaluation using accuracy, confusion matrix, and classification report ✅ Visualization of feature importance and model results 📊

+# 🧠 Technologies Used

+🐍 Python

+📘 XGBoost

+📊 Scikit-learn

+🧮 Pandas, NumPy

+🎨 Matplotlib, Seaborn

+# 📈 Results

+- The XGBoost model achieved high accuracy in predicting Parkinson’s disease 🎯, proving the effectiveness of boosting techniques in biomedical data analysis.

+# 🌟 Future Improvements

+- Incorporate deep learning models for comparison 🤖

+- Add real-time prediction interface using Streamlit 🌐

+- Use larger and more diverse datasets for better generalization 📂